lsoft/DpdtInject/README.md

 ```

 Clusters are organized into a tree.
 This tree cannot have a circular dependency, since it is based on constructor argument.
 Dependencies, consumed by the binding in the child cluster, are resolved from the home cluster if exists, if not - from **parent cluster**.

+## Async resolutions

+Dpdt is a constructor-based injector.
+Async resolutions are not supported because we have not an async constructors.
+Consider using an async factory class.

 ## Debugging your clusters and conditional clauses